smadyland/wildboat.py/README.md

 # free discord bot for simple commands like !cat or !dog

-this was my first somewhat big python project, and my first discord bot written with the discord.py library.
+this was my first somewhat python project, and my first discord bot written with the discord.py library.